MyWebIntelligence/MyWebIntelligence/README.md

 For now, everything will belong in this repo.
 Eventually, parts will be separated into their own repos (perhaps some parts will even be released as NPM modules).

 MyWI will be a project that can be installed on a server (dedicated machine) and accessed to via a web interface.
-MyWI needs crawling capabilities; as such, it needs to send HTTP requests all the time and throttle them (to be a good web citizen and not be blocked) as well as storage capabilities which makes it hard to make a browser addon.
+MyWI needs crawling capabilities; as such, it needs to send HTTP requests all the time and throttle them (to be a good web citizen and not be blocked) as well as storage capabilities.

-### Server-side

-Off-head, a few server-side components will be needed:
-* user/project management
-* expression domain resolution

-#### User/Project management
+### User/Project management

 * The database will a [PostgreSQL](http://www.postgresql.org/) database.
-We would have loved to use a [graph database](http://en.wikipedia.org/wiki/Graph_database) like [Titan](http://thinkaurelius.github.io/titan/), but these have been ruled out for now by lack of experience and maybe lack of tooling around them (and resources to build this tooling ourselves).
 * [Express](http://expressjs.com/)